o0oke/o0oke.github.com/post/Share_Page.md

-Welcome to my's personal sharing page.
+Welcome to my personal share page.
 ================================
 * I have one idea of making a moments pages of personal experience. so here is the page for sharing.
-* Now I worked in institute of Songshan lake, Huawei 2012 Laboratory.

 ## Chapter 1 - Some Videos